yazz/VisualJS/README.md

     -h, --host [host]          Server address of the central host [host] -s, --hostport [hostport]  Server port of the central host [hostport]

-Upcoming is:

-- Drivers for Oracle, SQL Server, and other databases
-- You often send data or SQL snippets to your colleagues
-- You would like to see what data your colleagues are working on
-- Privacy is important to you and your company
-- You would like an easy to install and use tool